-Recently, we have partnered with the local building firm, Coulson’s, who have worked with other local schools and churches.
+We have partnered with the local building firm, Coulson’s, who have worked with other local schools and churches.
 As part of their community scheme they have helped us finalise an affordable design, and will then do the building work as part of their project to support the local area.
-We already have planning permission for our original L-shaped design, and an application has gone in for the new, simplified design.
-We expect to receive permission in July.
+We received planning permission for the new, simplified design in September.
 The design includes a hall with floor area 55 m2: the vaulted ceiling will reflect the design of the church, and patio doors will lead out onto the garden area and campfire circle.
 It will provide space for an exercise class of 16 people, or for at least 48 people to sit round tables.
 There will also be a small meeting room, a fully equipped kitchen and toilet facilities.
 It will, of course, be fully accessible and has been designed to be as eco-friendly as possible.

 We envisage that the hall at St Mary’s will complement the proposed larger community building which is likely to be situated somewhere on the perimeter of the recreation ground at the north end of the village in three or four years’ time.
 In particular the woodland setting will give St Mary’s Hall a different ambience.
-We know that the expanding Southern portion of the village already feels remote and isolated from the village centre.
-We hope a community space by the church will be an ideal space not only for the growing community in the South but also a great meeting spot for whole village.
+We know that the expanding southern portion of the village already feels remote and isolated from the village centre.
+We hope a community building by the church will be an ideal space not only for the growing community in the south but also a great meeting spot for whole village.